Foreign function interface: Operation

-In addition, many FFIs can be generated automatically: for example, SWIG.
+Many FFIs can be generated automatically: for example, SWIG.
 However, in the case of an extension language a semantic inversion of the relationship of guest and host can occur, when a smaller body of extension language is the guest invoking services in the larger body of host language, such as writing a small plugin for GIMP.

-Some FFIs are restricted to free standing functions, while others also allow calls of functions embedded in an object or class (often called method calls); some even permit migration of complex datatypes and/or objects across the language boundary.
+Some FFIs are restricted to free standing functions, while others also allow calls of functions embedded in an object or class (often called method calls); some even permit migration of complex datatypes or objects across the language boundary.

-In most cases, an FFI is defined by a "higher-level" language, so that it may employ services defined and implemented in a lower level language, typically a systems language like C or C++.
-This is typically done to either access OS services in the language in which the OS' API is defined, or for performance considerations.
+In most cases, an FFI is defined by a higher-level language, so that it may employ services defined and implemented in a lower-level language, typically a system programming language like C or C++.
+This is typically done to either access operating system (OS) services in the language in which the OS API is defined, or for performance goals.

-Many FFIs also provide the means for the called language to invoke services in the host language as well.
+Many FFIs also provide the means for the called language to invoke services in the host language also.